-As for achievement, our research findings align with previous research, which indicated that ICT programs improve student achievement (Kubiatko, 2010; Ziden et al., 2011; Zuker et al., 2008), and that integration ICT is effective in influencing achievement in science and students’ scientific literacy (Spiezia, 2010).
-The integration of ICT in science classes develops new problem-solving strategies.
-The use of ICT facilitates the completion of tasks at a higher level of complexity.
-Also, science studies require a high order thinking ability, and the use of ICT enables students to develop this ability (Kubiatko & Vlckova, 2010).
-The use of ICT assists to illustrate abstract issues and to simulate issues that without technology require rare and expensive equipment to illustrate, such as microscopes, telescopes, and the like (Oldham, 2003).
-Computer-aided technology emphasizes divergent and multidimensional thinking and demonstration of complex phenomena, traits needed in science teaching (Klein, 2011).
+On the other hand, our findings are consistent with previous research showing that ICT programs improve student achievement (Kubiatko 2010; Ziden et al. 2011; Zuker et al. 2008) and that ICT integration is effective at improving achievement in science and scientific literacy (Spiezia 2010).
+The integration of ICT in science classes facilitates the development of new problem-solving strategies and the completion of tasks at a higher level of complexity.
+Also, science studies require high-order abstract thinking ability, which the use of ICT encourages students to develop (Kubiatko & Vlckova 2010).
+ICT use also helps illustrate abstract material and simulate subjects which would otherwise require scarce and expensive equipment (e.g., microscopes, telescopes, etc.) to demonstrate (Oldham 2003).
+Engagement with ICT supports science teaching by encouraging divergent and multidimensional thinking and facilitating the visual representation of complex phenomena (Klein 2011).

-Consistent with these explanations, it is not surprising that in the present study, as well as in previous studies, it has been found that the ICT program improves students' achievement in the sciences.
-But besides enhancing students' ability to understand abstract topics, improving scientific literacy, and enhancing students' high order thinking ability, ICT may have also improved students' achievement through improved collaboration.
+In line with these explanations, it is not surprising that the present study, like previous research, finds that the ICT program improves students’ achievement in the sciences.
+In addition, apart from enhancing students’ ability to understand abstract subjects, improving scientific literacy, and supporting students’ high-order thinking ability, we found that ICT may also improve students’ achievement via increased collaboration.

-Research Limitations and Future Research
+Limitations and further research

-This research incorporates several limitations.
-First, there was no random assignment between the control and research groups.
-The selection bias might blare our findings.
-Second, school sample was not random.
-This might infect the effectiveness of integrating ICT in science.
-Therefore, it is difficult to generalize the findings.
-Third, the study examined the ICT program in terms of student achievement in general, but specific levels of knowledge and comprehension were not examined.
-Therefore, future research is needed where the effectiveness of the ICT program can be tested at every level of thinking per se.
-Fourth, the study examined the ICT program in relation to a traditional program, but did not compare the ICT program to another program.
-Therefore, the study could not evaluate the effectiveness of the ICT program in relation to other programs.
-Fifth, computer literacy was not measured, which may have also affected the research findings; future research should examine and control for computer literacy.
-In addition, the teachers who taught the two groups were not the same teachers; for future research it is recommended to design a research set where the same teachers are teaching so that the method of teaching can be monitored.
+This study has several limitations.
+First, the assignment of students into control and treatment groups was not randomized; thus selection bias might blur our findings.
+Second, the school sample was not random, which might affect the effectiveness of ICT integration observed.
+Both factors limit the generalizability of these results.
+Third, the study examined student achievement in general, without looking at specific aspects of knowledge and comprehension; future research should test the effect of the ICT program on more specific aspects of students’ skills.
+Fourth, since the study compared the ICT program only to a traditional program, it could not evaluate its effectiveness compared to other types of non-traditional programs.
+Fifth, while computer literacy was not measured, it may also have affected the research findings; future research should examine and control for computer literacy.
+In addition, the two groups were taught by different teachers; for future research a design deploying the same teachers is recommended, so that only the teaching method is variable.
 Future studies in other countries that have minority populations suffering from educational resource constraints could benefit from the findings of this study.

+Declarations

+Funding: (information that explains whether and by whom the research was supported)

 Conflict of Interest: The authors declare that they have no conflict of interest.

+Availability of data and material: (data transparency)

-Ethical statement: Not applicable Consent statement: Not applicable
+Code availability: Not applicable

+Authors' contributions: (optional: please review the submission guidelines from the journal whether statements are mandatory)

 References

 Abu-Asaba, H. (2007).
 Arab education in Israel: Dilemmas of a national minority.
 Jerusalem: The Floorsheimer Institute for Policy Studies.
 (In Hebrew)